-Independent study is intended to encourage qualified students to undertake research and study beyond normal course offerings.
-It is open to juniors and seniors with a QPA of 3.0 or better.
-A student may register for a maximum of 6 credit hours of independent study in a given semester.
-In each case, a research paper or project will be required.
-Independent study may not be used to receive credit for a course listed in the Undergraduate Catalog.
 The independent scholar will work under the direct supervision of a faculty member specifically qualified in the area of the student's interest.
 The area proposed for independent study need not be drawn from fields already offered in the curriculum, provided it constitutes a reasonable supplement to work already undertaken.

 A student considering registering for independent study should consult with the appropriate department chair and/ or the faculty member with whom he or she is interested in working.
-The "Independent Study Application" may be obtained from the Office of Student Assistance's Paperless Forms website.
+The "Independent Study Application" may be obtained from the Office of Student Assistance's Paperless Form website.
 It should be completed by the student in consultation with the proposed supervising instructor.
-The student and instructor should agree on the description of the project and on the method of appraisal and grading, number of contact hours, due date, etc. The completed application should then be submitted for approval to the department chair and dean of the school in which the independent study is undertaken.
+The student and instructor should agree on the description of the project and on the method of appraisal and grading, number of contact hours, due date, etc. The completed application should then be submitted for approval to the department chairperson and Assistant/Associate Dean of the school in which the independent study is undertaken.